Albarquel fort: From the 20th century to the present day

 Owned by the Ministry of Defence, until 1999 it was part of the nearby Coast Artillery Regiment of the Portuguese Army, with the designation of Oitava Bataria, now extinct.

-In the first half of the 20th century, an underground fort was erected on the hill behind the fort, with three 150 mm Krupp cannons, and garrisoned by about 30 men.
-The new facilities included barracks, messhall, magazines, electrical power-station and warehouses.
+After World War II, an underground fort was erected on the hill behind the fort, with three 150 mm Krupp cannons, and garrisoned by about 30 men.
+The new facilities included barracks, messhall, magazines, electrical power-station and warehouses and formed part of the Barron Plan for the defence of Lisbon and Setúbal.

 In 2001, by Notice of the Council of Ministers dated 21 June, the land would pass to the Municipality of Setúbal, which would take possession of it in 2015.
 At the beginning of 2004 it was abandoned, its requalification as a hotel being considered.

 The fortification was provided free of charge by the Government to the Municipality of Setúbal in January 2015 and will remain in the possession of the municipality for 32 years.
 Renovation was in part funded by the foundation of the English philanthropist Helen Hamlyn.
 Work began on 2018 and it opened to the public on July 10 2021.

 The fort was transformed into a cultural center, for exhibitions, conferences, workshops and shows.

 The Buehler-Brockhaus Foundation, made up of a German couple living in Setúbal, will build a walkway to connect the Urban Park of Albarquela to the beach.